MingalievDinar/sentiment-analysis/README.md

 ## The project is to analyse of text tonality / sentiment analysis.

-The aim - is to develop a model that will give accurate predictions for the customer's test sample, but the training sample for is not given.
+The aim - is to develop a model that will give accurate predictions for the customer's feedback (in russian language) on electronic goods.
+There is no trining set.
 It should be collected.

 ## Projects steps overview
 The first step was to build a model with the given data about on films review.
 At this step, I learnt how to analyze the text, what metrics to use, how the classifiers and their settings are better able to cope with this task.